Decision tree for backup types

 Different backup types can be combined.
 For example, every

-months a full backup can be created with tar
+months a full backup can be created with tar and in between a weekly rsync delta backup.

 However, this requires manual configuration of Systemd timers and requires